Our new office at 180 High Street is now open.

 Te Mana o te Wai is about respecting and looking after the water, so the water can look after you.
 It also recognises that mana whenua, councils, water users and the wider community all have a role in managing freshwater.

-The new Land and Water Plan will be based on a whole-of-catchment approach – ki uta ki tai – that is consistent with Te Mana o te Wai and prioritises the health and well-being of waterbodies.
+The draft Land and Water Plan is based on a whole-of-catchment approach – ki uta ki tai – that is consistent with Te Mana o te Wai and prioritises the health and well-being of waterbodies.

 Ministry for the Environment (MfE) description of Te Mana o Te Wai and how it should be used (Clause 1.3)

-Regional Councils are required to involve communities and Tangata Whenua when developing the land and water regional plan.
+Under the Resource Management Act 1991, regional councils are required to involve communities and Tangata Whenua when developing regional plans.

-In the first round of community engagement, we wanted to find out which waterbodies (lakes, rivers, streams, wetlands) are most important to Otago communities, what people value most about them, and what characteristics of waterbodies matter most.
+In the first round of community engagement to inform the development of the draft LWRP, we wanted to find out which waterbodies (lakes, rivers, streams, wetlands) are most important to Otago communities, what people value most about them, and what characteristics of waterbodies matter most.
 More than 560 people gave feedback, with the strongest values being:

 Other values included: